-There is no other change in the nature of business, except mentioned above, of the Company during the financial year under review.
+There is no change in the nature of business, of the Company during the financial year under review.

-9. Directors' Responsibility Statement:
+10. Director's Responsibility Statement:

-Based on the framework of internal financial controls and compliance systems established and maintained by the Company, the work performed by the internal, statutory, secretarial auditors and external consultants including the audit of internal financial controls over financial reporting by the statutory auditors and the reviews performed by management and the relevant board committees, including the audit committee, the Board is of the opinion that the Company's internal financial controls were adequate and effective during FY 2022-23.
+Based on the framework of internal financial controls and compliance systems established and maintained by the Company, the work performed by the internal, statutory, secretarial auditors and external consultants including the audit of internal financial controls over financial reporting by the statutory auditors and the reviews performed by management and the relevant board committees, including the audit committee, the Board is of the opinion that the Company's internal financial controls were adequate and effective during FY 2023-24.